Even after they've done it for years. Because they likely fell into running their business but never introspected to build efficient processes for it.

 In essence, we run two concurrent client tracks:

 It took us a year to realize how critical this is.
 We were blinded by thinking of ourselves as "high-end only."
-What we didn't realize is that we don't have to publicize the lower-end contracts.
+What we didn't realize is that we don't have to publicize our low-price contracts.
 We simply introduce clients to them after their initial contract is up.

 It's through low-earning contracts that we've transitioned volatile short-term revenue into stable long-term revenue.
 Over time, as we've accrued downscoped contracts, the combined increase in revenue is significant.
 Enabling us to sign fewer clients per year.